-What are leave restrictions and restricted meaning?
+What are leave restrictions?

-A leave restriction is a term and condition applied to the leave management process.
+It is a term and condition applied to the leave management process.
 It is used to ensure that employees take their earned leave in a timely and orderly manner.
 A leave restriction may be implemented when an organization experiences excessive absenteeism or a high volume of employee requests for time off.
 Some common types of leave restrictions include: